 For infographic marketing, we recommend that you consider paid ads on:

-- Top social media networks (Facebook, Instagram, and Twitter)
+- Social media lead generation through the top social media networks (Facebook, Instagram, and Twitter)

 - Answer websites